14 of the Best Ways to Make Money on Amazon (That Aren’t Just Selling Things)

 “If you write random books, they’ll be difficult to sell.
 Write what people are excited to read,” says Michelle Jackson, who earns an income selling eBooks on Amazon.
 “If you’re writing non-fiction, make sure that your work educates, inspires, or entertains your readers.
 Also, optimize your book listing with relevant keywords so you can capture the right audience.”

-For some tips and tricks on how to succeed with this opportunity, check out Michelle’s Make Money with eBooks course.
+For some tips and tricks on how to succeed with this opportunity, check out this guide on how to sell eBooks online as a complete beginner.

 2. Trade in used items